lawrenceweetman/crutchwords-app/development-docs/development-guide.md

 This document outlines the core principles and standards for developing the "Fluent" application.
 Adhering to these guidelines from day one will ensure a high-quality, maintainable, and scalable codebase.

+**⚠️ AI AGENTS:** See [instructions-for-AI-agents.md](./instructions-for-AI-agents.md) for specific guidance on non-blocking command execution and efficient development workflows.

 ## **1\.
 Core Principles**

 ### **1.1.
 Test-Driven Development (TDD)**